 The 1-inch minus material from the rock crusher will be placed into stockpiles.
 Material processed each morning will be segregated from material processed each afternoon.
-After the QC step for the crushed material described in Section 9.2 has been performed, and appropriate documentation has been performed as described in Section 12, the crushed material may be loaded into off-road haul trucks for use as road base or similar beneficial use as approved by FORA.
+After the QC step for the crushed material described in Section 9.2 has been performed, and appropriate documentation has been performed as described in Section 12, the crushed material may be loaded into off-road haul trucks for use as road base or similar beneficial use as approved by FORA and the regulatory agencies or classified for disposal.